wowdev/noggit3/README.md

 corresponding versions for other dependencies.

 ### CMake ###
-Any recent CMake version >= 3.11 should work.
+Any recent CMake version >= 3.18 should work.
 Just take the latest.

 ### Boost ###
 Install boost to `<boost-install>`.
 The easiest is to download a pre-built package from https://sourceforge.net/projects/boost/files/boost-binaries/.

-* Any version from the last years should work, 1.60 at least.
+* Any version from the last years should work, 1.71 is the minumum required version.
 * Be sure to pick the right compiler version!
 * CMake may not support the latest version yet, if you have bad timing, try picking the second newest if configuring fails.